bkarasu95/mern-stack-starter-kit/docs/database.md

 Seed classes gets from server/database/seeds folder.

+If you fill empty collection.
+I recommend to use mongoose for first data adding, it creates the collection indexes etc., after that you can safely use mongodb functions directly.

 ## Model Structure

 By default some features would do its jobs automatically.
 But you have to follow some rules.